Our progress towards our ethnicity and gender targets to improve senior representation, including our updated targets for 2025.

 The Charter requires us to set and report on gender targets for our Senior Leadership Team (SLT).
-At the same time, we set targets to improve senior representation of those who identify as black, Asian and minority ethnic (BAME) people, as part of our continued commitment to BAME progression.
+At the same time, we set targets to improve senior representation of those who identify as Black, Asian and minority ethnic (BAME) people, as part of our continued commitment to ethnic diversity and progression.

 We are aware that the term 'BAME' is being considered throughout society.
 As an organisation, we are actively considering the future use of this term and possible alternatives.